NATTools/icelib/README.md

 BSD 2-clause:

-Copyright (c) 2015, Stunlib AUTHORS
+Copyright (c) 2015, ICElib AUTHORS
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,